Golam-Rabby821/full-stack-log-my-job-app/README.md

-# This is my first full-stack app.
+## This is my first full-stack app.

-## Overview:
+### Overview:

-The front-end is build-on ReactJs
+* The front-end is build-on ReactJs
-The back-end is handled by using NodeJs/ ExpressJs
+* The back-end is handled by using NodeJs/ ExpressJs
-The database is dealt with MongoDB
+* The database is dealt with MongoDB

-## Frontend
+### Frontend

-Frond-end is deployed in netifly:
+* Frond-end is deployed in netifly:
-Link to app:
+* Link to app:

-The back-end app is deployed in Render:
+### Backend
-Link to backend nodejs app: https://jobs-api-03hd.onrender.com/
+* The back-end app is deployed in Render:

-## Backend
+* Link to backend nodejs app: https://jobs-api-03hd.onrender.com/

-Backened was tested using Postman.
+* Backened was tested using Postman.
-JsonWebToken was used for authentication.
+* JsonWebToken was used for authentication.
-For GET request, API would be {url}/api/v1/jobs
+* For GET request, API would be:  `{url}/api/v1/jobs`